If you're renting your property out, you have responsibility for resolving any antisocial behaviour that happens in and around the home.

 - arranging a time to visit them and discuss the problem

 - finding out the circumstances, understanding what the issue is and what the options are to fix it

 - agreeing with your tenants what will change, recording it in writing and making sure you and your tenants both have a copy

 - keeping a log of what steps you've taken, in case you need to prove later that you've tried to resolve it

 If the complaint is about noise, your tenant may be able to reach a compromise arrangement with a neighbour.
-Further information on neighbour noise can be obtained from a leaflet produced by Environmental Protection Scotland.
+Read more information on neighbour noise from Environmental Protection Scotland.

 Feeding back to the complainant

-Once you've spoken to the tenant to try to sort out the issue, you should try to get in touch with whoever complained to let them know.
+Once you've spoken to the tenant to try to sort out the issue, you should try to get in touch with whomever complained to let them know.

 If you have the name and contact details of the person who complained, get in touch with them and tell them what steps you've taken.